Sofia-Bourdon/Botanica-Essentials/README.md

 **Store Management**

 - To access any of the store management features, the user has to be registered as a *superuser* and be logged in.
-A superuser can log in through the standart login link provided on the navbar or at /admin.
+A superuser can log in through the standard login link provided on the navbar or at /admin.

 <img width="1512" alt="admin_panel_1" src="https://github.com/Sofia-Bourdon/Botanica-Essentials/assets/112895499/3ea59cd7-ae25-4e1a-a36d-68c86be1405f">

 - Once logged in, the superuser can access the admin panel located at /admin where most of the store management is done.
 There, they will find sections for managing important information such as products, categories, accounts, customer support and more.